DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 }
 ```
 <b>Note</b>: Each resource we create needs to have a unique name hence we have `block_one` and `block_two`.
 You can imagine how long our configuration will get when we start building something more complex, right?
 Don't worry - we will cover how to deal with this in the next labs!
 Please also note how in the 2nd block we used our variable with simple math, and therefore changed the coordinates for our block.
-We can run the apply command now, while overriding our `block_material` variable again.
+We can run the apply command now while overriding our `block_material` variable again.

 ```bash
 terraform apply -var='block_material=minecraft:gold_ore'